AdobeDocs/experience-manager-learn.fr-FR/help/headless-tutorial/graphql/quick-setup/cloud-service.md

 ## 5. Modifier le contenu dans AEM

-Avec l’exemple d’application WKND React se connectant au contenu des API GraphQL AEM et l’utilisant, créez du contenu dans le service Auteur AEM et voyez comment l’expérience de React est mise à jour de concert.
+With the sample WKND React App connecting to and consuming content from the AEM Headless GraphQL APIs, author content in AEM Author service and see how the React App&#39;s experience updates in concert.

 _Arrêt sur image des étapes_
 >[!VIDEO](https://video.tv.adobe.com/v/339077/?quality=12&learn=on)

-1. Connectez-vous au service Auteur as a Cloud Service AEM
+1. Log in to AEM as a Cloud Service Author service
-1. Accédez à __Ressources > Fichiers > WKND > Anglais > Aventures__
+1. Navigate to __Assets > Files > WKND > English > Adventures__
 1. Ouvrez le __Vélo dans l&#39;Utah du Sud__ Dossier
-1. Sélectionnez la __Vélo dans l&#39;Utah du Sud__ Fragment de contenu, puis sélectionnez __Modifier__ à partir de la barre d’actions supérieure
+1. Select the __Cycling Southern Utah__ Content Fragment, and select __Edit__ from the top action bar
-1. Mettez à jour certains champs du fragment de contenu, par exemple :
+1. Update some of the fields of the Content Fragment, for example:
    + Titre: `Cycling Utah's National Parks`
    + Durée du voyage : `6 Days`
    + Difficulté : `Intermediate`